zydou/arti/doc/dev/notes/key-management.md

 key_dir = ""
 ```

-## Key identities
+## Key specifiers

-We introduce the concept of a "key identity" (specified for each supported key
+We introduce the concept of a "key specifier" (specified for each supported key
-type via the `KeyIdentity` trait).
-A "key identity" uniquely identifies an
+type via the `KeySpecifier` trait).
+A "key specifier" uniquely identifies an
 instance of a type of key.
-From an implementation standpoint, `KeyIdentity`
+From an implementation standpoint, `KeySpecifier`
 implementers must specify:
 * `arti_path`: the location of the key in the Arti key store.
 This also serves
   as a unique identifier for a particular instance of a key.